Tammy Wynette: 1976–1984: Solo return with "'Til I Can Make It on My Own" and continued success

 Despite her divorce from George Jones, Wynette had to continue her career.
 However, she had anxiety about doing so.
 Fans would shout, "Where's George?" during most early performances following their split.
 "Even though I'd been on stage for eight years, I didn't know how to communicate with the people," she recalled.
 Previously a packaged act with Jones, Wynette created her own stage show for the first time.
 She hired the Gatlin Brothers (Larry Gatlin and his brothers Rudy and Steve) to be her road band.
 She also hired several women as part of her road crew.
 Wynette included up-tempo gospel songs to energize the audience along with slow ballads that were "extraordinarily intimate," according to writers Mary A. Bufwack and Robert K. Oermann.

-In 1976, she returned to the top of American and Canadian country songs charts with "'Til I Can Make It on My Own".
-It was her first Billboard chart-topper as a solo artist in almost three years.
+In 1976, she returned to the top of the country charts with "'Til I Can Make It on My Own".
+It was her first US chart-topper as a solo artist in almost three years.
 The song was co-written by Wynette and reflected her life following the divorce.
 According to Wynette, it was her favorite song she recorded in her career.
-Her album of the same name reached number three on the Billboard country LPs chart. "'Til I Can Make It on My Own" was nominated for Song of the Year by the Country Music Association, while Wynette herself was nominated for Female Vocalist of the Year.
-Her next release, "You and Me", also topped the Billboard country chart, while a corresponding studio LP reached the country albums top five.
+Her album of the same name reached number three on the US country LPs chart. "'Til I Can Make It on My Own" was nominated for Song of the Year by the Country Music Association, while Wynette herself was nominated for Female Vocalist of the Year.
+Her next release, "You and Me", also topped the US country chart, while a corresponding studio LP reached the country albums top five.
 A duet with Jones recorded the year before, "Near You", also topped the North American country charts in 1976.

 Several incidents in Wynette's personal life also occurred during this period.
 These incidents included several short-term relationships, house burglaries, and alleged kidnappings.
 She also developed health problems that led to a dependence on pain killers.
 Yet, her commercial success continued.
 Although none of her solo singles topped the charts, she continued reaching the top ten.
-Both "(Let's Get Together) One Last Time" and "One of a Kind" reached number six on the Billboard country chart in 1977.
-Through 1979, Wynette had three more solo releases reach the Billboard and RPM top ten: "Womanhood", "They Call It Making Love" and "No One Else in the World".
+Both "(Let's Get Together) One Last Time" and "One of a Kind" reached number six on the UScountry chart in 1977.
+Through 1979, Wynette had three more solo releases reach the top ten: "Womanhood", "They Call It Making Love" and "No One Else in the World".